bram-abe/serverless-fb-messanger-app/README.md

 - [AWS SAM installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)

 ### Apps and serverless resources deployment
+Choose one from the two options below.

+#### CI/CD deployment with AWS Code pipeline and automated testing
+1. RUN `sam deploy -t codepipeline.yaml --stack-name <stack-name> --capabilities=CAPABILITY_IAM --region <AWS-REGIONS> --parameter-overrides MainGitBranch=master`
+    - The provided template assume your main git branch is named `master` or you can specify something else according to your git branch.
+2. After creating the stack, the CodeStar Connection is in PENDING status by default.
+You must complete the OAuth handshake with the third-party provider using the installation associated with your connection via AWS console

+#### Manual deployment with AWS SAM
 1. Change `WEBHOOK_VERIFY_TOKEN` env placeholder of your choice on serverless.yml
 2. Change `PAGE_ACCESS_TOKEN` env placeholder on serverless.yml.
 Get generated access tokens from FB for Developer App Page on messenger settings
 3. RUN `sam build -t serverless.yml` on projects root folder